malach-it/developers.boruta/docs/provider-configuration/configure-identity-providers.md

 __errors__ gives the current errors array having for each of them a `message` attribute.

+__client__ gives the current client associated to the request, it has all the corresponding client attributes.

 #### The server URL that the end-user can navigate to

 __delete_user_session_path__ accessible through `DELETE`